pinoylifecraft/Bugs-and-Errors-Forums/Home.md

-# 🔰Pinoy LifeCraft Suggestions Forum📖
+# 🔰Pinoy LifeCraft Bugs and Errors Forum📖

-Hello, Nice to see your looking at our Pinoy LifeCraft Suggestions Forum!
+Hello, Nice to see your looking at our Pinoy LifeCraft Bug and Errors Forum!
 We really appreciate that your helping or you have concern.

 # 🔰Pinoy LifeCraft